EmpiresCommunity/website-hugo-deif/content/posts/empiresmod-update-2-33-4/index.md

 - Fixed a problem causing explosions to sometimes deal damage through building geometry.
 (Building entities, not the world)

+## Miscellaneous changes
+- Increased the volume of rail cannon's firing sound as it was a more quiet than the others.

 ## Script/Game Balance

 ### Vehicle Weapons